anaconda/pyscript-tutorial/mod1_getting_started_with_pyscript.md

 But you will also find:

-> ✅ To mark the end of the coding part, so that we can proceed to run our example,
+> ✅ To mark the end of a coding exercise, where will be ready to run our example,
 > and discuss how it works.

 > 🎮 To emphasize that we will use, or open the JavaScript console
 > (_and_ 🎮 _is what you'd get if you search for "console" emoji_, ed.)

-Some chapters also include a special section (marked by the 🔍 emoji) dedicated to expand on particular topics introduced earlier in the chapter.
+Some chapters also include a special section (marked by the 🔍 emoji) dedicated to expand on particular topics introduced in the chapter.
-Feel free to skip those sections while you are working on the exercises, and to come back at them later at any time.

 ## How to work with the hands-on exercises